Lake Louise, Alberta

 Lake Louise is an unincorporated community within Banff National Park in Alberta, Canada.
-Named after Princess Louise, Duchess of Argyll, it lies in Alberta's Rockies on the Bow River, 3 km northeast of the lake that shares its name.
-Initially settled in 1884 as an outpost for the Canadian Pacific Railway, Lake Louise sits at an elevation of 1600 m, making it Canada's highest community.
+Named after Princess Louise, Duchess of Argyll, it lies in the Rocky Mountains on the Bow River, 3 km northeast of the lake that shares its name.
+Initially settled in 1884 as an outpost for the Canadian Pacific Railway, Lake Louise sits at an elevation of 1600 m, and is Canada's highest community.